vpdb/server/README.md

 * Download and install [GraphicsMagick](http://www.graphicsmagick.org/) and make sure that the binary is in your ``PATH``.

-Install Node.js and git, then open a command line and type:
+Install Node.js and Git, then open a command line and type:

 	git clone https://github.com/freezy/node-vpdb.git
 	cd node-vpdb